sank3t/PySpark-Cheatsheet/README.md

 #### Context of the datset

 The collected dataset is for one of the wind turbine installed in a farm located in **Turkey** and has the granularity of 10 mins.
-The data can be used to forecast the

 #### Data Dictionary